azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 that can be leveraged by all individuals in the org (and in other AzSK scenarios like CICD, CA, etc.) via the "-UseBaselineControls" parameter during scan commands.

-By default, when someone runs against the CDN endpoint, the "-UseBaselineControls" parameter leverages the set of controls listed as baseline in the ControlSettings.json file present on CDN.
+By default, when someone runs the scan with "-UseBaselineControls" parameter, it leverages the set of controls listed as baseline in the ControlSettings.json file present on default AzSK CDN endpoint.

-However, once you have set up an org policy server for your organization, the CDN endpoint is no more in use.
+However, once you have set up an org policy server for your organization, this CDN endpoint is no more in use.
 (As a side note, you can always 'simulate' CDN-based/org-neutral execution by removing or renaming your `%localappdata%\Microsoft\AzSK\AzSKSettings.json` file.)
 Thus, after org policy is setup, there will not be a 'baseline' control set defined for your organization.
 Indeed, if you run any of the scan commands using the "-UseBaselineControls" switch, you will see exception "There are no baseline controls defined for your org.
 No controls will be scanned."

-To support the baseline controls behavior for your org, you will need to define your baseline in the ControlSettings.json file.
-Here are the steps...
+To define baseline controls for your org, you will need to define update the ControlSettings.json file as per the steps below-

-###### Steps:

-(We will assume you have tried the max owner/admin count steps in (b) above and edit the ControlSettings.json file already present in your org policy folder.)
+(We assume that you have tried the max owner/admin count steps in (b) above and edited the ControlSettings.json file is already present in your org policy folder.)

  i) Edit the ControlSettings.json file to add a 'BaselineControls' object as per below: